How do online reservations work?

 What if my cat has a problem?

-We watch our guests closely for any sign of distress and notify you of concerns.
-We always recommend having a backup plan for your cat’s care in the event of illness or a behavioral issue.
-We have no way to guarantee how your cat will react to a new boarding situation.
+Guests are watched closely for any sign of distress and we notify you of concerns.
+It’s recommended that you have a backup plan for your cat’s care in the event of illness or a behavioral issue.
+There is no guarantee how your cat will react to a new situation.
 Most cats do just fine.
-Please list an emergency person who can provide transport to vet, preferably someone familiar with your cat.
-Vet bills are the owner's responsibility
+Please list an emergency person who can provide transport to the vet and authorize medical decisions, preferably someone familiar with your cat.